Gatineau-Ottawa Executive Airport

 Gatineau-Ottawa Executive Airport (Aéroport Exécutif Gatineau-Ottawa or Ottawa/Gatineau Airport) (IATA: YND, ICAO: CYND) is an international airport serving Gatineau, Quebec, Canada, and its metropolitan area known as the National Capital Region.

-The airport is equipped with Canada Customs facilities for aircraft coming from outside Canada, car rental counters, and restaurant services.
+The airport is classified as an airport of entry (for general aviation aircraft not exceeding 15 passengers) and is staffed by the Canada Border Services Agency.
+The airport also has car rental counters and restaurant services.
 It has a single, 6000 × 150 ft asphalt runway oriented east–west.
-Since January 2017, the airport's Quebec City route has been serviced by Air Liaison.
 Most residents of Gatineau use the nearby Ottawa Macdonald–Cartier International Airport, or travel to Montréal-Pierre Elliott Trudeau International Airport.

 The airport was inaugurated in 1978 and transferred to the City of Gatineau in 1991.

 The airport houses the Vintage Wings of Canada, a nationwide non-for-profit organization that educates youth by use of vintage aircraft.
 The airport hosts an annual Aero Gatineau-Ottawa air show.